nickbabcock/sff.life/content/blog/how-to-undervolt-ryzen-cpu/index.md

 ![google-sheets](./google-sheets.png "How I set up my spreadsheet for recording data")

-- Average Timespy score: 3289
+- Average Cinebench score: multi-threaded: 3289, single-threaded: 398
 - Max wattmeter reading: 129W
-- Max CPU watts: 75W
+- Max CPU watts: 75W (note that the R2700 used in testing has an official TDP of 65W. ["It is a common mistake to conflate thermal watts (TDP) with electrical watts "power draw""](https://www.youtube.com/watch?v=tL1F-qliSUk&t=272s) - AMD.
+So it's more of a rule of thumb)
 - Max CPU temperature: 75c

 With our baseline set, it's time to start tweaking!

 ## CPU Undervolting

 There are several knobs one can dial for Ryzen undervolting.
 Unfortunately, not all are available depending on the system.
 And if multiple techniques are available for one to use, they are not all considered equal.
-Some will wreck single threaded performance, which is why we run those single threaded benchmarks!
+Some will wreck single threaded performance, so it is important to run single threaded benchmarks!

 Without further ado, this is the basic flow chart you should be checking: select only the first box that's available to your system (if it's unavailable, doesn't work, or doesn't give the results you desire, go to the next box).